cloudflare/voprf-ts/README.md

 const [output] = await client.finalize(finData, evaluation);
 ```

-### Integrating the @noble Crypto Backend for Enhanced Performance and Support
+### Integrating the @noble Crypto Provider for Enhanced Performance and Support

-This library exposes the `@cloudflare/voprf-ts/crypto-noble` cryptographic backend.
+This library exposes the `@cloudflare/voprf-ts/crypto-noble` cryptographic provider.
 The advantages include:

 - Improved performance benchmarks.
 - Extended support for the Ristretto and Decaf elliptic curve groups: